 The Lilly Fellowship for Teaching Excellence enables promising early-career faculty to cultivate teaching skills and leadership in a special yearlong collaboration.
 Each year, up to eight teaching fellows are selected to work closely with CTL on individual projects that typically involve developing or redesigning a course.
 This is a competitive award program with a long history at UMass Amherst that extends back to 1986.
 Since then, the Lilly Fellowship for Teaching Excellence has supported leadership in teaching by training over 268 faculty.
 Past Lilly Fellows include 31 Distinguished Teaching Award (DTA) winners; 37 College Outstanding Teaching Award (COTA) winners; 1 Manning Award winner; over 46 department chairs; 21 associate deans; and 1 dean.

-Alexandra Meliou (Computer Science) and Bradley Bennett (Accounting), two of the seven Lilly Fellows from 2016-2017
+Alexandra Meliou (Computer Science) and Bradley Bennett (Accounting), Lilly Fellows in 2016-2017